Frequently Asked Questions

 - What additional information must be provided to the IACUC?

-- What types of training do you need to complete?
+- What types of training do I need to complete?

-The IACUC must review ALL projects in teaching or research endeavors that incorporate the use of live vertebrate animals for any purpose to ensure compliance with federal regulations.
+The IACUC reviews ALL projects in teaching or research endeavors that incorporate the use of live vertebrate animals for any purpose to ensure compliance with federal regulations and University policy.
 If using animal tissue(s) for your research or teaching please contact the Office of Research Protections.
+Villanova does not currently support any USDA animal research on campus.

 Any faculty or staff member who is the principal investigator of a research project or course instructor may submit an IACUC animal use protocol for review.
 Students who will be conducting research that involves live vertebrate animal handling and use (e.g. for a thesis project) may submit a protocol in collaboration with their faculty advisor as the principal investigator.
 Any individual listed as the principal investigator of a project that includes live animals must demonstrate appropriate training in handling, use and care of the particular animal species for which the protocol applies.

-The principal investigator or course instructor must complete a new research or teaching animal use protocol form.
+The principal investigator or course instructor must complete a new research or teaching animal use protocol application on Cayuse Animal Oversight.

-All paperwork must be submitted to the IACUC for review and the committee must provide written notification of approval of the protocol PRIOR to the start of any work with animals.
-The length of the review may vary from two weeks to two months depending upon when the paperwork was submitted and the time required for completion of any requested revisions and supplements to the protocol.
+All protocols must be submitted to the IACUC for review and the committee must provide written notification of approval of the protocol PRIOR to the start of any work with animals.
+The length of the review may vary two weeks to two months depending upon when the application was submitted, and the time required for completion of any requested revisions and supplements to the protocol.
 The IACUC chair or the Office of Research Protections may provide answers to any questions regarding protocol completion and the review timeline.

 All personnel who handle live vertebrate animals either in the field or in a laboratory setting are required to complete required CITI training.
-In addition, all faculty, staff and students complete the occupational health and safety.
-Faculty supervisors of students working with live animals must review safety information and discuss animal hazards relevant to particular species with which the student is working in conjunction with completion of the Health Form.
-Failure to submit Animal Handler Health Documentation prior to work with live animals is a violation of IACUC policy and may result in suspension of activity and investigator or instructor sanctions.
+In addition, all faculty, staff and students participate in the Medical Surveillance Program.
+Faculty supervisors of students working with live animals must review safety information and discuss animal hazards relevant to particular species with which the student is working in conjunction with completion of the Medical Surveillance Declaration Form and the Animal Handler Training Documentation form.
+Failure to submit necessary documentation prior to work with live animals is a violation of IACUC policy and may result in suspension of activity and investigator or instructor sanctions.